christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 All ancient Mediterranean religions derive from the Sarmatian serpent-dragon cult.
 See: Papaios and the Snake-Legged Goddess (Scythian) = Nehebkau, Uraeus, and Apep/Apophis (Egypt) = Ningishzida (Sumerian) = Tiamat and Mušḫuššu who was associated with Marduk (Babylonian) = Aži Dahāka (Zoroastrianism) later syncretized with Mithra = Ophion, Agathodaemon, Typhon, and Delphi's Pythoness priestess (Greek) = Nāgendra and Nāga (Vedic), Nehushtan/serpent staff of Moses, the Dacian and Roman Draco standards, the serpent-worshipping Essenes and Gnostics, Sebazi (Phrygian/Bulgarian), Jörmungandr (Norse), Ouroboros serpent in Freemasonry, etc. The Knights Templar knew the truth.
 The Templars worshipped Baphomet—a Sarmatian dragon deity (Aži Dahāka).

-The Sons of Zadok or Zadokites is a lineage of priests (kohanim) descended from Zadok that is described in the prophecies of Ezekiel.
-Aži Dahāka (Avestan) -> Aždahāg or Az-i Dahāg (Farsi) -> Aždahāg which becomes Zahhāk.
-Simon Boethus/Magus was the high priests in this cult and were aliases for the Ptolemaic/Bosphoran royal family.
-The "Sons of Zadok" were likely the priestly branch of this same Dragon Bloodline.

 Kings who took on the snake/dragon/serpent/Azhi Dahaka title: Azhdahak, which is the Armenian form of the name of the Avestan Azhi Dahaka, was associated with the Median king Astyages (564–550 BC) who was the grandfather of Cyrus the Great.
 Tigranes II/the Great, King of Armenia (140–55 BC) was also called Azhdahak.
 Tiberius Julius Sauromates II, King of Bosphorus ('Saur' means 'lizard' or 'reptile', and 'mates' means 'man' or 'warrior').
 The roots of the snake titles were: Aži-, Azhd-, -zates, Sauro-, Draco-.